mosnfar/raspberrypi4-camera-to-cloud/README.md

 ## 📋 Use cases

 - Online Stream of Camera
-- Frame Capture for Timelaps
+- Frame Capture for Time-lapse

 ## 🔧 How to use